Receiving Shipments - Standard Operating Procedure¶

 Location Best Practices

-- Follow system suggestions for optimal placement
+- Follow system suggestions for optimal placement — the suitability score accounts for distance, capacity, and product compatibility

 - Keep heavy items on lower shelves